-Setting college and career goals can motivate your mentees to improve their academic performance.
-Use this record sheet with your mentees to maintain a record of careers they explore.
-This can also serve as an important reminder of the active role they are taking in their future and provide them with a handy resource to revisit careers they explore.
+Setting college and career goals can motivate students to improve their academic performance.
+Use this page with students to maintain a record of careers they explore.
+This record sheet can also serve as an important reminder of the active role students are taking in their future and provide them with a handy resource to revisit careers they explore.